bediger4000/linked_lists/README.md

 This is at least a "[Medium]" since there's a few pieces to this:

 * walking a linked list
-* appending non-zero-sum nodes to the tail of a seperate linked list
+* appending non-zero-sum nodes to the tail of a separate linked list
 * trimming a variable number of nodes from the head of the list

 A moderately experienced programmer will want to find an O(n) solution to this.
-It seems like such an algorithm exists, altough I couldn't find it on the web, nor could I puzzle it out myself.
+It seems like such an algorithm exists, although I couldn't find it on the web, nor could I puzzle it out myself.

 This could be a good problem for an intermediate- or even senior-level candidate,